murchandamus/bips/bip-update-process.md

 omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is adopted.

-A Ready BIP can only move to Active or to Abandoned.
-Any necessary changes to the specification should be minimal and interfere as little as possible with on going adoption.
+A Ready BIP can only move to Active or Abandoned.
+Any necessary changes to the specification should be minimal and interfere as little as possible with ongoing adoption.
 If a Ready BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned[^new-BIP], and to draft a new BIP with the changes instead.
 Otherwise, it could cause confusion as to what being compliant with the BIP means.